potterzot/napstan/README.md

     make test

-in the repository directory, and look at the tests in `tests/testthat` to get a sense of how each model is varified against synthetic data.
+in the repository directory, and look at the tests in `tests/testthat` to get a sense of how each model is verified against synthetic data.